petereon/battleship/NOTES.md

 - ✅ Rename everything that mentions battleship to battleship
 - ✅ commit
-- 🚧 Update steps files to have given, when, then in the function names
+- ✅ Update steps files to have given, when, then in the function names
-- ⚠ commit
+- ✅ commit
-- ⚠ Replace own_board with
+- ✅ Replace own_board with ocean_grid
-- ⚠ Replace shots_board with target_grid
+- ✅ Replace shots_board with target_grid
-- ⚠ commit
+- ✅ commit
-- ⚠ Implement then tests in the steps file
+- 🚧 Implement @then tests in the steps file
 - ⚠ commit